 Today, 6 July 2021, we updated SeaTable Cloud to SeaTable 2.1 and uploaded the new Docker image to Docker Hub.
 The highlights of the release are the new table permissions and a new feature called Data Processing.
 In addition, we have improved the single and multiple selection column types and the checkbox column.
-In these release notes we present - as always - the central developments and refer to the SeaTable Changelog for the complete list of changes.
+In these release notes we present - as always - the key developments and refer to the SeaTable Changelog for the full list of changes.

 SeaTable's advanced permissions (e.g. custom sharing permissions, column permissions, row locking) give base administrators extensive control over who can view, edit and otherwise work with table data.
 With the new table permissions, administrators have an additional option to fine-tune access to tables.